 A Ray White property manager should provide you with an outline of your tenant journey and explain what may occur at each step so you're aware of everything you need to know.

-Clear communication and setting the right expectations is a key element to any successful tenancy.
-We encourage you to ask questions and let us know if there is anything you're unsure of.
+Clear communication and setting the right expectations for everyone involved is a key element to any successful tenancy.